About the Legal Service

 Representing the Commission as guardian of the Treaties, the Legal Service routinely intervenes as amicus curiae (friend of the court – similar to an expert witness giving a court the benefit of his advice) in preliminary ruling cases.

-When a national court is required to apply Community law in a case, it can ask the Court of Justice if a Community instrument is valid and/or how an instrument or a Treaty provision is to be interpreted in a given case.
+When a national court is required to apply EU law in a case, it can ask the Court of Justice if a Community instrument is valid and/or how an instrument or a Treaty provision is to be interpreted in a given case.
 The Court of Justice rules on the interpretation of Community law and checks the validity of Community legislation.
 But it has no jurisdiction to interpret national law or to rule on its conformity with Community law.

 The preliminary ruling procedure also plays a major role in protecting individual rights since individuals can challenge measures taken in their country in breach of Community legislation and can have Community law applied by the national courts.